E-MAIL tony@lathes.co.uk

 A conventional tumble-reverse mechanism was incorporated inside the headstock casting and below the left-hand end of the headstock spindle; it drove down to a screwcutting gearbox with outputs to a leadscrew and a powershaft for sliding and surfacing feeds.

-If any reader has details of Fischer machine tools, the Fischer Company or Fischer advertising literature the writer be pleased to hear from you.
+If any reader has details of Fischer machine tools, the Fischer Company or Fischer advertising literature the writer would be pleased to hear from you.